unchained-capital/unchained-wallets/README.md

 import {MAINNET} from "unchained-bitcoin";

 import {
-  HardwareWalletExportPublicKey,// This is our interaction.
+  // This is the interaction we are implementing.
+  ExportPublicKey,

+  // These are the keystores we want to support.
+They both
+  // work identically as far as this minimal UI is concerned.
+  // Other keystores are supported but they would require a
+  // different UI.
+  TREZOR, LEDGER,

-  TREZOR, LEDGER,               // These are supported wallets.
+  // These are  possible states our keystore could be in.
-  PENDING, ACTIVE, UNSUPPORTED, // These are wallet states.
+  PENDING, ACTIVE, UNSUPPORTED,
 } from "unchained-wallets";

 export class HardwareWalletPublicKeyImporter extends React.Component {

   // For this example, the required arguments are
-  // passed into this component via `props`. static propTypes = {
+  // passed into this component via `props`.
+  //
+  // A more realistic example would provide a UI for
+  // entering this or pull it from somewhere else. static propTypes = {
     network: PropTypes.string.isRequired,
     bip32Path: PropTypes.string.isRequired,
-	walletType: PropTypes.string.isRequired,
+    keystore: PropTypes.string.isRequired,
   };

   // The interaction is stateless so can be instantiated
   // on the fly as needed, with appropriate arguments. interaction() {
-    const {walletType, network, bip32Path} = this.props;
+    const {keystore, network, bip32Path} = this.props;
-    return HardwareWalletExportPublicKey({walletType, network, bip32Path});
+    return ExportPublicKey({keystore, network, bip32Path});
   }

   constructor(props) {
     super(props);
-    // Wallet state is kept in the React component
+    // Keystore state is kept in the React component
     // and passed to the library.
     this.state = {
-      walletState: (this.interaction().isSupported() ?
+      keystoreState: (this.interaction().isSupported() ?
 PENDING : UNSUPPORTED),
       publicKey: '',
       error: '',
     };